The Secretary of State was asked—

 As the House will know, the United Kingdom has been in the lead in championing measures to mitigate climate change.
 We can be very proud of the impact that we have had in cutting our own carbon dioxide emissions and, of course, working with our friends and partners around the world to implement the Paris accord, which is the way forward.

 My right hon.
 Friend raises the absolutely fascinating conundrum of how effectively the Government could marshal the extraordinary panoply of UK soft power.
 I never normally disagree with him in any way, but I tend to think that our soft power is so huge that it would not necessarily benefit from any political attempt to co-ordinate it.
 What I can say is that I believe the work of the British Council is often unsung, although it is hugely important.
-I think that all Members want to support that organisation and to see properly funded.
+I think that all Members want to support that organisation and to see it properly funded.

 This is a genuinely troubling case.
-There is an additional horror in being a relative of a victim of homicide when the event has taken place abroad because of the unfamiliar context, all the complexities of dealing with it, and the problems for the justice system.
+There is an additional horror in being a relative of a victim of homicide when the event has taken place abroad because of the unfamiliar context, all the complexities of dealing with it, and the problems with the justice system.
 We will continue to monitor that case very closely.
 We now have a specialised unit in the Foreign Office to deal with cases of exactly this sort.

 I totally agree with my hon.
 Friend.
 Antonio Ledezma is but the latest opposition figure to flee from Venezuela.
 On 10 October, I raised our concerns with the Venezuelan Foreign Minister, who denied that Venezuela was in crisis.
 That is immoral, it is wrong, and it is why this Government consistently argued for targeted EU sanctions, which were adopted on 14 November.